Forces Help to Buy

 To be eligible, you need to:

-- Have at least six months left to serve at the time of application.
+- have more than 6 months left to service at the time they apply

 You don’t need to be married or have children to apply, single applicants are welcome.